networktocode/ntc-templates/README.md

 The parsed text file should be placed in a directory in the `./tests` directory with the same name as the template file but replace `.template` file extension with `.yml`.
 The raw text file and the parsed text file should be in the same directory.
 **ex. ./tests/cisco_ios/show_clock/**

-There is an available helper that uses **Ansible** and **ntc-ansible** custom modules to create the parsed file automatically into the correct format.
-Helpers are located within `./helpers/`.
+There are available helpers to create the parsed file in the correct format (See _Development Helper Scripts_ below).

 An example of the proper format is shown below:
 ```bash